-1. Assistance: Who can help you understand this notice and your rights?
+7. Who can help you understand this notice and your rights?

 - a.
-The Inclusa Member Rights Specialist can inform you of your rights, attempt to informally resolve your concern, and assist you with filing an appeal.
-He or she cannot represent you at a meeting with your MCO's Grievance & Appeal Committee or a State fair hearing.
-To contact our MCO's Member Rights Specialist, call 715-204-1805. - b.
-The following independent ombudsman agencies may be able to provide you with free assistance.
-These agencies advocate for Family Care members.
+Inclusa's member rights specialist can inform you of your rights, try to informally resolve your concerns, and assist you with filing an appeal.
+The member rights specialist cannot represent you at a meeting with our Grievance and Appeal Committee or at a state fair hearing.
+To contact a member rights specialist, call 877-622-6700. - b.
+Anyone receiving Family Care services can get free help from an independent ombudsman.
+The following agencies advocate for Family Care members: